 Instead, we formatted this resume to highlight her skills and qualifications.

-First, you’ll note that the professional summary is slightly longer.
+First, you’ll note that the professional summary, or short professional bio, is slightly longer.
 That’s because there’s an invitation to visit this candidate’s portfolio to see more creative examples of her work.

 Everything else makes it clear that this applicant has the proper training, knowledge, and hands-on experience to be considered for an interview.
 This resume would be particularly useful to those entering the workforce or making a career change.